AbhB2303/SOEN341_Project/README.md

 the question can choose their favourite answer to be displayed at the top.

 ## Core Features:
+* Prompting the user to create an account and login
 * Posting questions on the forum and replying to those questions
 * Voting on replies to a question posted on the forum
 * Selecting the best answer to be displayed at the top